 The user may optionally specify the size of the elevation increment used to solve flats (--flat_increment), although it is best not to specify this optional value and to let the algorithm determine the most suitable value itself.

-D8 pointer
+D8 pointer [link]

 This tool is used to generate a flow pointer grid using the simple D8 (O'Callaghan and Mark, 1984) algorithm.
 The user must specify the name (--dem) of a digital elevation model (DEM) that has been hydrologically corrected to remove all spurious depressions and flat areas.
 DEM pre-processing is usually achieved using either the BreachDepressions or FillDepressions tool.
 The local drainage direction raster output (--output) by this tool serves as a necessary input for several other spatial hydrology and stream network analysis tools in the toolset.
 Some tools will calculate this flow pointer raster directly from the input DEM.